tonarino/bomberman-of-the-hill/README.md

 Build either of the plugins with:

-* `cargo build -p fool --target wasm32-unknown-unknown`
+* `cargo build -p fool --release --target wasm32-unknown-unknown`

 or

-* `cargo build -p wanderer --target wasm32-unknown-unknown`
+* `cargo build -p wanderer --release --target wasm32-unknown-unknown`

-This will generate `.wasm` files under `target/wasm32-unknown-unknown/debug/`
+This will generate `.wasm` files under `target/wasm32-unknown-unknown/release/`

 * Launch the runner with `cargo run --release -p bomber_game`
 * Drop either of the `wasm` files you generated in step 1 in `crates/bomber_game/assets/players`